American Studies: Digital Maine

 My students have been involved in a variety of research projects related to wildlife conservation.
-In recent years we have mapped habitat and developed conservation plans for potential reintroduction of the critically endangered South China tiger (published with student co-authors in the journal Biological Conservation) and documented the extent of human deaths and injuries by large cats in captivity, among other projects.
-This year I am looking for two or more students interested in continuing research related to human-wildlife conflict and conservation.
-My research students have been collaborating on research examining the effectiveness of zoning as a large carnivore conflict mitigation tool, a global review of compensation as a tool for human-wildlife conflict (we presented preliminary results in summer 2015 at an international conservation conference in France), and a global review of human-wildlife conflict.
-I am also beginning new research on large mammal conservation in Asia, including using remote sensing to document forest change, and developing a new book series on biodiversity conservation that would benefit from student research assistance.
+In recent years we have mapped habitat and developed conservation plans for potential reintroduction of the critically endangered South China tiger (published with student co-authors in the journal of Biological Conservation) and documented the extent of human deaths and injuries by large cats in captivity, among other projects.
+This year I am looking for additional students interested in continuing research related to human-wildlife conflict and conservation.
+My research students have been collaborating on research examining patterns of human-wildlife conflict, a global review of compensation as a tool for human-wildlife conflict, and issues related to conflict with captive animals.
+I am also beginning new research projects related to large mammal conservation in Asia and developing a new book series on biodiversity conservation that would benefit from student research assistance.

-Sponsor: Travis W. Reynolds, Assistant Professor of Environmental Studies (email@example.com)
+Sponsor: Alicia Ellis, Assistant Professor of German (email@example.com)

 German: Cat Maps – A Digital Humanities Project

-Sponsor: Arne Koch, Associate Professor of German (firstname.lastname@example.org)
+Sponsor: Arne Koch, Dean of Global Engagement, Associate Professor of German (firstname.lastname@example.org)

 Government: Are Americans Sorting into Ideological Tribes?

 Sponsor: Daniel Shea, Professor of Government (email@example.com)